stackdot/slush-stackdot/templates/api/README.md

 Inside the directory run:

-	gulp
+	npm start

-There are several options when using gulp, to list them, run:
+There are several options, to list them, run:

-	gulp --help
+	npm start --help

 Be sure to run `npm update` to ensure all the NPM dependencies are up to date.

----

-#### Building for prod:

-To build the project, which puts all built files into `public/` run the following:

-	gulp build

-This will:

-- minify all javascript files
-- optimize all image files
-- minify css files
-- remove all `console.log` in the code

----